Direction-Flipped Influence Audits Reveal Hidden Structure in Moral Choices of LLMs: Surface Form Analysis

-In \cref{sec:info_context}, we showed that models generally distinguish informative from irrelevant context, but that irrelevant content can still sometimes produce significant effects.
-We further tested context that is not merely irrelevant but \emph{nonsensical}: gibberish strings in the end, gibberish prepended to the prompt, and incorrect mathematical statements.
+In \Cref{sec:info_context}, we showed that models generally distinguish informative from irrelevant context, but that irrelevant content can still sometimes produce significant effects.
+We further tested context that is not merely irrelevant but \emph{nonsensical}: gibberish strings at the end, gibberish prepended to the prompt, and incorrect mathematical statements.
 Unlike the irrelevant-but-grammatical contexts in \Cref{sec:info_context}, these influences carry no coherent semantic signal about any demographic group.
-We test DeepSeek~V3.2, GPT-5.2, and LLaMA-3.3-70B, all with reasoning enabled, on the age group, gender, and wealth factors.
+We test DeepSeek~V3.2, GPT-5.2, and Llama 3.3 70B, all with reasoning enabled, on the age group, gender, and wealth factors.

 Table~\ref{tab:nonsensical} reports the results of preference shifts ($p < 0.05$).
 DeepSeek~V3.2 is entirely unaffected: no nonsensical influence reaches significance for any factor.
-LLaMA-3.3-70B exhibits the broadest sensitivity: all three influence types significantly shift wealth preferences, and gibberish prepended to the prompt significantly shifts gender preferences as well.
+Llama 3.3 70B exhibits the broadest sensitivity: all three influence types significantly shift wealth preferences, and gibberish prepended to the prompt significantly shifts gender preferences as well.

 GPT-5.2 is robust on age group and gender, but shows significant shifts for wealth under gibberish and incorrect-math influences.
 In both cases, the direction of the effect was in favour of rich people.
 Under gibberish, the baseline preference for the poor drops by 5.4\%.
 Under the incorrect-math influence, preference for poor drops by approximately 11\%.
-Notably, it also substantially increased the frequency of choosing the larger group (from ~80\% to ~93\%).
+Notably, it also substantially increased the frequency of choosing the larger group (from $\sim$80\% to $\sim$93\%).
 This is consistent with the observation that GPT-5.2's wealth preferences reflect a tension between utilitarian and equity-based principles (\Cref{sec:backfiring-reasoning}).

-It is notable that GPT-5.2, despite being a frontier reasoning model with the highest backfiring rates for coherent contextual influences, still exhibits sensitivity to incoherent contexts.
+GPT-5.2 has the highest backfiring rates among the models we test for coherent contextual influences, yet it still shows sensitivity to incoherent ones.
 One hypothesis to explain this behavior could be that strong preferences are more sensitive to noise.
 Further investigation into the relationship between preference strength and sensitivity to nonsensical context is left for future work.